mustafa-kapadia1483/resume/main.typ

 // Configure the hyperlinks to render with an underline
 #show link: underline

+// Set a more legible font
+#set text(font: "Liberation Serif")

 // Function to define the header of the resume
 #let header(name: "John Doe") = {
   text(size: 25pt, align(center, [#name]))